sugakoba/presto/UIUX.md

 The button also hovers, when user put the cursor on the button.
 This way the user knows they can press on it.

+Aria labels for all buttons on presentation page (above slide editing area)

 Feedback: